isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-content-resolver/c-psdk-ios-3.0-content-resolver-about.md

 snippet: y
 ---

-# Opportunity generators and content resolvers{#opportunity-generators-and-content-resolvers}
+# Opportunity generators and content resolvers {#opportunity-generators-and-content-resolvers}

 An opportunity detector is a TVSDK component that detects custom tags in a stream and identifies placement opportunities.
 These opportunities are sent to the content resolver, which customizes the content/ad insertion workflow based on the placement opportunity properties and metadata.